Scripture Reference: Acts 16:10-15

 Way to Introduce the Story:

 Paul and his friends Silas, Timothy and Luke were missionaries.
-They travelled wherever God wanted them to go to tell people about Jesus.
+Missionaries travel wherever God wants them to go so they can tell people about Jesus.

 Paul and Silas had travelled all the way from Antioch.
-Now they and their friends were on their way to the city of Philippi.
+Now they and their friends were on their way to Macedonia.
+Macedonia was in Europe so this was the very first time that people in Europe heard the good news about King Jesus.

-On the Sabbath day after they arrived in Philippi the men went down to the river to find a place of prayer.
+So, on the Sabbath day, the men went down to the river to find a place of prayer.
 There was already a group of women at the river and they were praying.

-So Paul told Lydia about Jesus.
+So Paul began to talk to Lydia and tell her about Jesus.
 Jesus was God’s Son and he had died on the cross for her sins.
-Lydia learned that after Jesus died he was buried and then rose again on the third day.
+Lydia learned that after Jesus died he was buried and then rose again on the third day and ascended to the throne of God to rule as the world’s true king.

 Ways to Tell the Story: